Offer Comparison Prompts: 12 Templates to Decide Between Job Offers

 12 prompts for honest offer comparisons — risk-adjusted equity math, 12-month role projection from interview signals, 5-year reversibility test, counter-offer drafter, and the tiebreaker questions spreadsheets miss.

-Most candidates compare offers by lining up year-1 cash in a spreadsheet, then “go with their gut” — and the gut quietly weights whichever number they read most recently.
-These prompts force the comparison the spreadsheet doesn’t show: risk-adjusted equity math, a 12-month projection of what the work will actually look like (drawn from interview signals, not marketing), a 5-year reversibility test, and the five tiebreaker questions that surface what you actually want.
-Pair with the salary negotiation prep prompts once you’ve decided which to negotiate hardest.
+Most candidates compare offers by lining up year-1 cash in a spreadsheet, then go with their gut — and the gut quietly weights whichever number they read most recently.
+These 12 prompts force the comparison the spreadsheet doesn’t show: risk-adjusted equity math, a 12-month projection of what the work will actually look like (drawn from interview signals, not marketing), a 5-year reversibility test, and the five tiebreaker questions that surface what you actually want.
+Pair them with the salary negotiation prep prompts once you’ve decided which offer to negotiate hardest.

 1. Total-compensation breakdown

 Compare these 2 offers on total compensation.
-Inputs: {paste offer A — base, bonus, equity terms, vesting, sign-on, refresh policy} and {paste offer B}.
-Output: a year-1, year-2, year-4 cash equivalent table, with clear assumptions about equity value and refresh.
+Inputs: [paste offer A — base, bonus, equity terms, vesting, sign-on, refresh policy] and [paste offer B].
+Output a year-1, year-2, year-4 cash-equivalent table, with the equity-value and refresh assumptions stated explicitly.
+Show your math.

 2. Risk-adjusted offer math

 Adjust the offer comp for risk.
-Offer A: {public company, RSU}.
-Offer B: {Series B startup, ISO/NSO with 4-year vest}.
-Use my risk tolerance: {low/med/high}.
-Apply a realistic equity-value haircut to B. Show me the risk-adjusted cash-equivalent.
+Offer A: [public company, RSU].
+Offer B: [Series B startup, ISO/NSO with 4-year vest].
+My risk tolerance: [low/med/high].
+Apply a realistic equity-value haircut to B (common-stock 409A value, not the preferred-round price, then discount for dilution and the odds the grant pays off).
+Show me the risk-adjusted cash-equivalent and the haircut you used.

 3. Growth-trajectory comparison

-For each offer, evaluate the 3-year growth trajectory in: scope of ownership, technical ladder progress, network/mentorship, optionality after I leave.
-Weighted score against my priorities: {priorities}.
+For each offer, evaluate the 3-year growth trajectory on: scope of ownership, technical-ladder progress, network/mentorship, and optionality after I leave.
+Weighted score against my priorities: [priorities].

 4. Lifestyle and burnout audit